 5. Invest in a good accountant

 Balancing books can be a full time job at times, and it’s best to leave this work in the hands of someone fully qualified to deal with accountancy.
+Abacus private cloud is a good solution for accounting so always check to see if the person you’re hiring is familiar with cloud-based solutions.
 Not only will they reduce stress, but there may be ways to save money that you may otherwise have overlooked.

 6. Recognise your competition